gohugoio/hugo/docs/content/extras/datadrivencontent.md

 With the command-line flag `--cacheDir`, you can specify any folder on your system as a caching directory.

+You can also set `cacheDir` in the main configuration file.

 If you don't like caching at all, you can fully disable caching with the command line flag `--ignoreCache`.